Maanex/tudebot3/README.md

 **Please notice that this bot was made for personal use.
 You can still use it for your server but I cannot guarantee that everything is working perfectly outside the tested environment**

-**Please also notice that current versions of this bot are closed source again.
-You can ask for having a look though.**
+**Please also notice that current versions of this bot are closed source again.**

 ## Features
 ### Done